readyready15728/misc/amiga-emulation.md

 what FS-UAE will support in fast RAM.
 * FS-UAE can work with .dms demo files directly, but they don't necessarily play along well with Workbench.
+* Ctrl-C can be used in the CLI to terminate an Amiga binary (though it may not have effect, at least immediately); the equivalent for an AmigaDOS script is Ctrl-D.
+* There are a number of other useful keyboard shortcuts in the CLI for some versions of Workbench:
+    * Ctrl-W: deletes one word backwards
+    * Ctrl-X: deletes entire current line
+    * Ctrl-K: "kills" to end of line
+    * Ctrl-Y: pastes kill buffer
+    * Ctrl-U: deletes backwards to start of line
+    * Ctrl-S: suspends output
+    * Ctrl-Q: resumes output
+    * Ctrl-\: ends CLI instance
+* Universal wildcard on Amiga is #?, not \*. (\* stands for the keyboard and current screen; for example `COPY filename to *` )
+* "To instruct Amiga DOS to search through the directories from the root (top-level) directory of a volume (disk or partition), you type a colon (:) at the beginning of the file description."